andreped/NoCodeSeg/README.md

 This is the official repository for the manuscript *"Code-free development and deployment of deep segmentation models for digital pathology"*, submitted to Frontiers in Medicine.

 The repository contains trained deep models for epithelium segmentation of HE and CD3 immunostained WSIs, as well as source code relevant for importing/exporting annotations/predictions in [QuPath](https://qupath.github.io/), from [DeepMIB](http://mib.helsinki.fi/downloads.html), and [FastPathology](https://github.com/AICAN-Research/FAST-Pathology).
+See [here](https://github.com/andreped/NoCodeSeg#data) for how to download the 251 annotated WSIs.

 ## Getting started